SkyDocs/personalised-voice-assistant/README.md

 ### Working

 For the working of the Voice Assistant, get the `model.h5`  you trained from the Speaker Identificatio Repo. <br>
-And now put the `model.h5` file and the *Noise Folder* from dataset in the Personalised-voice-assistant folder. <br>
+And now put the `model.h5` file and the *noise* folder from dataset in the Personalised-voice-assistant folder. <br>
 Now you have got to modify the files in the *users folder*.<br>
 You may personalise the functions and the users files to match the numbers of the users.<br>